agshew/k_grok/exercises/optimize/sqrt.rst

 Cite the source of anything you don't write youreself int the patch history (i.e. below the '---' mark)..

-Benchmark as above (the benchmark kernel module patch should be a separate email in the series).
+Benchmark as above.
+The benchmark kernel module source should be included as separate emails in the series.
+Add the silly dir under ${KERNEL_SOURCE}/tools, and then you can generate a patch.

 Remember all of the other things the documentation says a patch should have.